metagov/gateway/README.md

 # Metagov

+Help us build a governance layer for the Web!

-The Metagov toolset is intended to help developers and users quickly prototype and deploy governance modules and governance structures in an online community.
+The Metagov toolset is intended to help developers and users quickly prototype and deploy governance modules and governance structures within an online community.
 It is being developed by the [Metagovernance Project](www.metagov.org), a nonprofit research group focused on the governance of virtual worlds.

 Currently, this repo is mostly a placeholder for documentation related to speccing out early prototypes of the toolset.
 It is intended to facilitate and serve as a site for collaboration with developers interested in contributing to the project.
-Help us build

 ## Development roadmap
 Use the roadmap to figure out what needs doing.
 Note that the roadmap is constantly evolving (after all, this is a research project!).
 The most update to date version of the roadmap can be found [here](https://docs.google.com/document/d/1QDq89dogQb-K2jdDV5QL4Lqi8yehE3aiXzwVG8D24rY/edit#).

-Roughly, this is what we are implementing.
+To get a sense of what is going on, take a look at the diagram below.

-![The life cycle of governance][logo]
+![The life cycle of governance][lifecycle]
-[logo]: https://github.com/adam-p/markdown-here/raw/master/src/common/images/icon48.png "Logo Title Text 2"
+[lifecycle]: https://github.com/thelastjosh/metagov-prototype/blob/master/Stages%20of%20governance.jpg "Life cycle of governance"
+Roughly, we are implementing the agreement engine, which doubles as a constitution-maker.

 ### Metagov v0.1: spreadsheet for governance designers and metagovernance designers
 A wiki-style Google spreadsheet.
 See metagov.org/govlist.